forwinder15/green-rosemary/src/pages/about.md

 ### About Mankind

 ##### Man is made in the spiritual image of God, to be like Him in character.
 Man is the supreme object of God's creation.
 By free choice, man sinned against God and brought sin into the Human Race.
 Although mankind has tremendous potential for good, we are marred by an attitude of disobedience toward God called "sin."
 This attitude separates us from God.
-Only the grace of God can bring man into his holy fellowship and enable man to fulfill the creative purpose of God.
+Only the grace of God can bring man into His holy fellowship and enable man to fulfill the creative purpose of God.

 ###### [Genesis 1:27](http://www.biblegateway.com/passage/?search=Genesis+1%3A27&version=ESV&interface=print), [Psalm 8:3-6](http://www.biblegateway.com/passage/?search=Psalm+8%3A3-6&version=ESV&interface=print), [Isaiah 53:6](http://www.biblegateway.com/passage/?search=Isaiah+53%3A6&version=ESV&interface=print), [59:1-2](http://www.biblegateway.com/passage/?search=Isaiah+59%3A1-2&version=ESV&interface=print), [Romans 3:2](http://www.biblegateway.com/passage/?search=Romans+3%3A2&version=ESV&interface=print)